 "True to the motto of participation, users and stakeholders are involved in the work from the very beginning."

-Participation plays an important role for the research on two levels.
+Participation plays an important role in research on two levels.
 It should promote or enable participation for groups of people who, for various reasons, are limited in their opportunities to participate.
 To realise this, participatory design approaches are indispensable.
 In this case, it is not primarily a matter of realising what is technically feasible, but of responding concretely to the needs of people who are to benefit from these very developments or who have an interest in the development.
 Engineers may occasionally tend towards the former approach due to their enthusiasm for technology, but this does not work in practice in this field.

 Interdisciplinary exchange in the science campus